wp-plugins/sexy-author-bio/readme.txt

 == Frequently Asked Questions ==

+= How do I customize the look and feel of Sexy Author Bio? =

+* Once you've installed it simply go to your WordPress Admin Dashboard and then go to Settings > Sexy Author Bio

+= How do I customize a user's Sexy Author Bio? =

+* Once you've installed it simply go to your WordPress Admin Dashboard and then edit the user for which you want to customize the Sexy Author Bio.
+You'll see a section called "Author Signature Info" that contains Sexy Author Bio's customization options for the user.

 = What is the plugin license? =

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.0.3 6/11/2014 =

+* Added Author Name Font Size options
+* Added Author Name Font options
+* Added Author Name Capitilization options
+* Added Author Name Decoration options
+* Added option to hide display of Sexy Author Bio for specific users
+* Added a couple of FAQ's to make it more clear how to use the plugin

 = 1.0.2 1/31/2014 =